hmhamza/ludo-game-using-genetic-algorithm/README.md

-# ludo-game-using-genetic-algorithm
+# 4-Player (2 Humans, 2 AI's) Ludo Game

-4-Player (2 Humans, 2 AI's) Ludo game developed in Unity using Genetic Algorithm, as Artificial Intelligence term project
+4-Player (2 Humans, 2 AI's) Ludo game developed in Unity using Genetic Algorithm.
+It was developed as a term project for the Bachelors course Artificial Intelligence.
+It's android version will be uploaded soon on Play Store.